harness/developer-hub/kb/platform/harness-platform-faqs.md

 Enabling the flags (`PL_HIDE_PROJECT_LEVEL_MANAGED_ROLE` and `PL_HIDE_ORGANIZATION_LEVEL_MANAGED_ROLE`) will hide project and org scope roles.
 However, there is currently no way to hide account-level roles.
 This decision was not implemented due to the potential restriction that once we enable the feature flags for the account, nobody will be able to see managed roles, including account admin.

-### Is it possible to hide Project/Org level default In-Built roles?
+### Is it possible to hide Project/Org level default built-in roles?

 Yes, this feature is currently behind the feature flags `PL_HIDE_PROJECT_LEVEL_MANAGED_ROLE` and `PL_HIDE_ORGANIZATION_LEVEL_MANAGED_ROLE`.
 Contact[Harness Support](mailto:support@harness.io) to enable the feature.